microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 ### 2. Import MRTK Packages
 1. Import the Microsoft.MixedRealityToolkit.Unity.Foundation package you've downloaded by going into "Asset -> Import Package -> Custom Package", selecting the .unitypackage file, ensuring all items to import are checked, and then selecting "Import".

-2. Import the Microsoft.MixedRealityToolkit.Unity.Examples following the same steps as above.
+2. Import the Microsoft.MixedRealityToolkit.Unity.Examples.unitypackage following the same steps as above.

 > The examples package is optional but contains useful demonstration scenes for current MRTK features.